 Guesthouses do however require payment for the charging of any types of battery.
-It's very rare to find a power point in your room.
+It's very rare to find a power point in your room unless you are paying for private rooms.
 Most are located in reception.

 Again, the moral of the story is to bring back up batteries and if possible fast chargers.